sharonzhou/conda-autoenv/README.rst

 	$ pip freeze > requirements.txt

-Case 2.
-If you do not have a conda environment, create one by executing (replace ENV_NAME with the name you would like to call your environment):
+	2. If you do not have a conda environment, create one by executing (replace ENV_NAME with the name you would like to call your environment):

 ::